 NOTE FROM CAROLYN: I wrote an entire chapter in my book “A Woman’s Guide to Living with Heart Disease” about the challenges of being a ‘good’ patient.
 You can ask for this book at your local bookshop or public library, or order it online (paperback, hardcover or e-book) at Amazon, or order it directly from my publisher, Johns Hopkins University Press (use the code HTWN to save 20% off the list price).

-♥ This post was published by Prepared Patient Forum on December 10, 2012 ♥
+♥ This post was also published by Prepared Patient Forum ♥

 1. Authoritarian Physicians And Patients’ Fear Of Being Labeled ‘Difficult’ Among Key Obstacles To Shared Decision Making.
 Dominick L. Frosch et al. May 2012 vol. 31 no. 5 1030-1038